sanskrit/learnsanskrit.org/content/guide/suffixes/tva-and-ya.md

 {aka the gerund, the absolutive, the indeclinable or adverbial participle}

-We will start this topic by learning about the root suffixes {s -tvA} and {s -ya}, and {s -tum}.
+We will start this topic by learning about the root suffixes {s -tvA} and {s -ya}.
 Both of these suffixes create uninflected words.

 {h {s -tvA}}